 The Culture of Unpaid Labour

 Our profession is increasingly under pressure to keep businesses in the black and make each dollar count.
 But this is not a reason to exploit interns and capitalise on cheap labour coupled with the extended work hours’ culture.
 We need to call out this unacceptable practice and lead the way in redefining what successful businesses look like.
 The ACA has been invited by ArchiTeam to join them and the Architecture Lobby on a panel discussion to discuss the important issue of unpaid interns, the long-hours culture and the true metrics of success in these contexts.
 Presenters include practitioners, academia and advocates on the sustainability of the profession from Australia and the UK, who will discuss concrete ways in which to redefine the meaning of success in their businesses.
-Head to the full event notice for more information, and if you are in Melbourne on 9 October, you can still book your seat.

 For more information on interns and employers’ obligations, the ACA has published a range of articles here.